Mavi’s Blawg is a blog about legal issues, debates, topics, controversies, etc. It features legal news that

 The bLAWg is owned and managed by Mavi, who also writes all the posts that appear here, unless otherwise stated.
-She has a first class law degree and is qualified as a Barrister and Solicitor of the Supreme Court of Nigeria.
+She has a first class law degree and is dual-qualified (as a Barrister and Solicitor of the Supreme Court of Nigeria and a Solicitor, England & Wales).
 She also holds a Master of Laws (LLM) degree from the London School of Economics & Political Science.

 Readers’ comments and contributions are not only welcome, but also encouraged.
 Also, please do not hesitate to contact Mavi if you have ideas on areas or issues you consider interesting and should be written on, or if you need general help or assistance on an area of interest.
 Mavi can be contacted by using the form here.